chef-boneyard/chef-rfc/new/property-defaults.md

   mylist << 'hi'
 end
 ```

+This would cause `mylist << 'hi'` to fail with a message "RuntimeError: can't modify frozen Array", letting the user know that *writes* will not work.
+To create a mutable default value, you must use a lazy value.

 This will fail to work in the new world, because we are freezing the constants.
 This is deliberate and a bugfix; the purpose is to avoid users setting values that affect all instances.